Educational Attainment

 What does educational attainment mean?
 Educational attainment refers to the highest level of education an individual has completed.
 As the shift continues toward a knowledge-based economy, higher levels of educational attainment have become increasingly important to social mobility.10 This doesn’t mean a bachelor’s degree is always necessary to secure a “good job,” but some kind of education beyond high school (also called post-secondary education) — such as a certificate, credential, apprenticeship, or associate degree — is critical to meeting the demands of the current workforce and to unlock future individual opportunities.

-Workers with higher educational attainment tend to have the lowest unemployment rates, a trend seen during the COVID-19 pandemic.
-In 2020, the national unemployment rate for workers with a bachelor’s degree or higher averaged 4.8% compared to 9.1% for those with a high school diploma only and 11.9% for those without a high school diploma.
+For at least the last three decades, workers with higher educational attainment have the lowest unemployment rates—even during times of economic downturn such as the aftermaths of the Great Recession in 2008 and the COVID-19 pandemic in 2020.
+Additionally, during these economic crises, the unemployment rate tends to fluctuate less for those with more educational attainment.
+Between 2019 and 2020, the national unemployment rate for workers with a bachelor’s degree increased by 2.7 percentage points while the increase for those without a high school diploma was more than double that with a 6.5-point increase.
+As of 2024, the unemployment rate across the country for those with a bachelor’s degree was 2.3% compared to 4.2% for those with a high school diploma only and 6.2% for those without a high school diploma.
 Not only are lower education levels associated with higher unemployment, they are also associated with lower annual earnings and lower lifetime average earnings.11

 Educational attainment rates in the region continue upward trend, but with significant racial/ethnic disparities

 Texas also ranks low in the percentage of the population over the age of 25 with bachelor’s degrees.
-Three out of 10 Texans (30.8%) have a bachelor’s degree or above — placing the state 28th among all states and the District of Columbia (D.C.) — compared to 33.1% at the national level.
-Nearly half of all adults in Fort Bend County have earned a bachelor’s degree (46.2%), the highest attainment rate in the three-county region.
+About one out of three Texans (34.2%) have a bachelor’s degree or above — placing the state 28th among all states and the District of Columbia (D.C.) — compared to 36.2% at the national level.
+Nearly half of all adults in Fort Bend County have earned a bachelor’s degree (49.4%), the highest attainment rate in the three-county region.
 If Fort Bend County were a state, it would rank second in the nation — just behind D.C.
-(59.7%) and ahead of Massachusetts (45.0%).
-The proportion of adults without a high school diploma is highest in Harris County (17.7%).
-Adults in Montgomery County are most likely among the three counties to have some college education without a four-year degree (31.1%).
+(65.9%) and ahead of Massachusetts (47.8%).
+The proportion of adults without a high school diploma is highest in Harris County (16.8%).
+Adults in Montgomery County are most likely among the three counties to have some college education without a four-year degree (27.9%).

 Educational attainment rates are unequal across race, ethnicity and gender

 Asian Americans — a group of people originating from about 50 different countries with distinct political and immigration histories — report the highest levels of education at the national, state, and regional levels.
 However, it is important to note that there is significant variation even within this large population.
-According to a 2021 report from the Pew Research Center, 75% of Indian Americans have a bachelor’s degree, while only 16% of Laotians and 15% of Bhutanese do.
-Indian Americans make up the largest Asian-American origin group in Texas, which contributes to the high levels of educational attainment for Asian Americans in the state.
+According to a 2025 report from the Pew Research Center, 77% of Indian Americans and 58% of Chinese Americans have a bachelor’s degree, while only 20% of Bhutanese and 18% of Laotians do.
+Chinese (22%) and Indian (21%) Americans make up the largest Asian-American origin group in the United States.
+Comparatively, Bhutanese and Laotians make up about 1% of the population each.
+This difference contributes to the high levels of educational attainment for Asian Americans in the state.

 As educational attainment levels within each racial/ethnic group have increased in the three-county area, so have high school diploma attainment rates.
-Between 2000 and 2019, the percentage of residents in Houston’s three-county region with a high school diploma increased the most for Hispanics, rising to 65% from 44%.
-The percentage of Black residents who completed high school also increased to 92% from 78%.
+Between 2000 and 20123, the percentage of residents in Fort Bend and Harris counties with a high school diploma increased the most for Hispanics, rising by 26.7 and 25.0 percentage points, respectively.
+In Montgomery County, Black residents with a high school diploma increased by 24.1 points.

 In 2005, for the first time in the nation’s history, women were more likely than men to have an education beyond a high school diploma.
-By 2020, 65% of women had some post-secondary education compared to 61% of men.
+By 2023, across the United States, 66.0% of women had some post-secondary education compared to 61.5% of men.

-The trend of women being more likely to pursue and attain higher education is also occurring in Houston’s three-county region and in Texas overall.
+We see the trend of women being more likely to pursue and attain higher education in Houston’s three-county region and in Texas overall.

-In 2000, women lagged behind men in the share of the population with a post-secondary education.
-However, by 2010, the share of women in the three-county region with post-secondary education was slightly above that of men (57.7% compared to 56.2%).
-Women have continued their progress in postsecondary educational attainment, increasing five percentage points between 2010 and 2019 compared to a three-percentage-point increase among men.
+Across Texas in 2000, women lagged behind men in the share of the population with a post-secondary education.
+However, by 2010, the share of women in the state with post-secondary education matched that of men.
+As of 2023, 63.9% of women in Texas have postsecondary education compared to 60.3% of men.
+Women have continued their progress in postsecondary educational attainment, increasing 14.1 percentage points between 2000 and 2019 compared to an 8.3-percentage-point increase among men.
+These statewide trends are also seen in Fort Bend, Harris, and Montgomery counties.

 Helpful Articles by Understanding Houston: